 - Tip: Boring, bar-shaped grill lighters protect your life and your health.

 Did you know that 30 accidents happen every second in the World?
 Of around 1 billion annual accidents, around two-thirds happen in your free time!

 Can you imagine a situation where you are at high risk of an accident?

-- Hiking: Are you a passionate hiker and love to discover untouched nature?
-Unfortunately, you broke your lower leg on a slippery path and have to be rescued by helicopter.
+- Walking: Are you a passionate walker when camping and love to discover untouched nature?
+Unfortunately, you can break your lower leg on a slippery path and have to be rescued by helicopter.
 That costs you 2,000 dollars.

 - Cycling: On a warm Sunday morning you are out and about on your new mountain bike on a picturesque mountain lake.
 Suddenly a slippery root causes you to stumble!
 You land unhappy on your face: The two-week hospital stay costs 2500 dollars.

 Did you know that your statutory accident insurance does NOT cover recreational accidents?
-That means for you: You had to pay all the sample bills above yourself!
+That means: You had to pay all the sample bills above yourself!

 Here are a few general tips to protect yourself against recreational accidents:

-- If you are traveling alone, always let someone know where you are going.
+- If you are camping alone, always let someone know where you are going.

 - You are safest in a group.
 If something happens, someone can always help you or send an emergency call.